IrinaAmzashvili/Salt-City-Swing-registration/README.md

 ## Conclusion and Next Steps
 As my first solo project, this was a fun change of pace for me.
 I especially enjoyed being completely in charge of all decision making and implementations.
 I encountered many road blocks along the way, but ultimately it was a very rewarding experience.
 If I had a change to do it all over again, I would like to modularize the larger react components by breaking them up into smaller pieces.

 **Next Steps:** This website is fully intended to be used by the non-profit, Salt City Swing.
-In order to be production read, I intend to implement the following features:
+In order to be production ready, I intend to implement the following features:
 - payment system using stripe or paypal libraries / APIs
 - user vaccine card images uploaded to profile
 - ability for super user to access mailing list emails